aaronbieber/singleservingphoto/_posts/2008-06-29-moving-photos-between-lightroom-catalogs.markdown

 dialog where you can choose which shared folder to open.
 You want the one corresponding with your short name (which is your home folder on your laptop).
-If you need help setting up file sharing between your Macs, you may like to read "Mac OS X: About File Sharing":http://support.apple.com/kb/HT1549 on Apple's support website.
+If you need help setting up file sharing between your Macs, you may like to read [Mac OS X: About File Sharing](http://support.apple).com/kb/HT1549 on Apple's support website.

 h3.
 Step 2: Get some photos!